TheOdinProject/curriculum/ruby_programming/git/advanced_git_lesson.md

 ### Branches Are Pointers

 While the focus of this lesson was more advanced tools for changing Git history, we're going into another advanced topic that might be hard for some to understand - Pointers.
-You've already learned about [branches](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/revisiting-rock-paper-scissors) and how these hold multiple *alternate reality* versions of our files.
+You've already learned about branches in the [Rock Paper Scissors revisited lesson](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/revisiting-rock-paper-scissors) and how these hold multiple *alternate reality* versions of our files.
 Now we're going to discuss what that actually means under the hood, and what it means for branches to be pointers.

 Before we dive into branches, let's talk about commits.
-If we recall [first learning about commits](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/git-basics), they were described as Snapshots.
+If we recall [commits lesson from foundations](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/git-basics), they were described as Snapshots.
 If it helps, think of this in a very literal sense.
 Every time you type in `git commit` your computer is taking a picture of all the file contents that have been staged with `git add`, in other words your entire tracked workspace gets copied.

 So what is a branch?
 Based off of your exposure, you might be visualizing a branch as a group of commits.
 This actually isn't the case! **A branch is actually a pointer to a single commit!** Hearing this your first thought might be *"Well if a branch is just a finger pointing at a single commit, how does that single commit know about all the commits that came before it?"*.
 The answer to the question is very simple, each commit is also a pointer, and points to the commit that came before it!
 Wow.
 This might be a lot to take in, so let's take a moment to absorb that fact.